Please ensure Javascript is enabled for purposes of website accessibility

 Verification ID Checks Through ACSP

 An ACSP is authorized by Companies House to verify identity on behalf of companies at a fee.
-The ACSP will ask for your personal information, such as your full name, date of birth, address, and supporting documents.
+The ACSP will ask for your personal information, such as your full name, date of birth, and address, as well as supporting documents.

-Once the verification is completed, ACSP will confirm with Companies House by delivering a verification statement to Companies House.
+Once the verification is complete, ACSP will confirm with Companies House by delivering a verification statement.
 The statement will include documents used to verify identity, expiry date, and the country of issue.

 Using an ACSP saves you time and professional oversight of the requirements needed.
 With advanced knowledge and expertise, companies can seamlessly verify their identity to incorporate a company or file documents.